-In the wake of the election of Donald Trump to the south of the colonial border there’s been a blooming of discussion on fascism and the necessity for anti-fascist organizing amongst various left-wing streams of thought (anarchists, marxists, anti-racists etc.).
+In the wake of the election of Donald Trump to the south of the colonial border, there has been a blooming of discussion on fascism and the necessity for anti-fascist organizing amongst various left-wing streams of thought: anarchists, marxists, anti-racists, as well as others.
 This has only increased in the wake of his inauguration, the subsequent series of worrying (though unsurprising) executive orders that he has issued since taking the office, and the resistance that has flourished against them.

-Likewise, it is undeniable that a number of explicitly white nationalist organizations have been highly motivated and emboldened by Trump and his broad popular support amongst amerikan settlers, across gender and class lines, who perceive amerika as having been betrayed and dirtied by immigrants, “minorities,” queers, feminists and a neoliberal capitalism that has sent industrial jobs overseas.
+What is undeniable is that a number of explicitly white nationalist organizations, theorists and influencers have been highly motivated and emboldened by Trump and his broad popular support amongst american settlers, across gender and class lines, who perceive america as having been betrayed and dirtied by immigrants, “minorities,” queer, trans and gender non-conforming people, feminists and a neoliberal capitalism that has sent industrial jobs overseas.
 Driven by these broad feelings of white ressentiment, and thirsting for a new frontier, these prophets of naked and proud white power, such as Richard Spencer, rallied to Trump’s campaign, and now presidency.
 Whether they will continue to stay in Trump’s corner though is yet to be seen.

-Additionally, as I write this from kanada it would be foolhardy to believe that this country is hermetically sealed from what has been going on south of the border.
+Additionally, as I write this from canada it would be foolhardy to believe that this country is hermetically sealed from what has been going on south of the border.
 Prominent figures in the race to replace Stephen Harper as the leader of the federal Conservative Party have sought to emulate Trump’s rhetoric, and have even openly called for bringing his message here.
-Do not forget that before Trump’s executive orders baring immigration from seven Muslim majority countries and authorizing the building of a wall on Mexican border, the late Harper administration passed the nakedly Islamophobic Zero Tolerance for Barbaric Cultural Practices Act, as well as the Anti-terrorism Act, 2015 (Bill C-51) and the Strengthening Canadian Citizenship Act (Bill C-24), two laws which have respectively strengthened the already existing kanadian police state and allowed for the stripping of kanadian citizenship from dual citizens and those with the ability to obtain dual citizenship.
+Do not forget that before Trump’s executive orders barring immigration from seven Muslim majority countries and authorizing the building of a wall on Mexican border, the late Harper administration passed the nakedly Islamophobic Zero Tolerance for Barbaric Cultural Practices Act, as well as the Anti-Terrorism Act, 2015 (Bill C-51) and the Strengthening Canadian Citizenship Act (Bill C-24), two laws which have respectively strengthened the already existing canadian surveillance state and allowed for the stripping of canadian citizenship from dual citizens and those with the ability to obtain dual citizenship.
 None of these are issues that been positively acted upon by the current Liberal Party government of Justin Trudeau.

-Most strikingly, and tragically of course, is the recent shooting at the Islamic Cultural Centre of Quebec City.
-This event, which cost six lives, was carried out by a French-speaking settler who openly espoused support for the right-wing national-populism and Islamophobic politics of Trump as well as Marine Le Pen in France.
-Many fear that acts such as this could be the tip of the iceberg, rather than some sort of isolated long-wolf type incident.
+Most strikingly, and tragically, of course, is the recent shooting at the Islamic Cultural Centre of Quebec City.
+This event, which cost six lives, was carried out by a french-speaking settler who openly espoused support for the right-wing national-populism and Islamophobic politics of Trump, as well as Marine Le Pen in France.
+Many fear that acts such as this could be the tip of the iceberg, rather than some sort of isolated lone-wolf type incident.

-In general, while the emergence of the noth amerikan far-right goes back further than Trump, and was certainly emboldened by the election of Barack Obama as the first non-white person to the office of the president, Trump’s campaign and election has undeniably led to a marked acceleration of the movement.
-For the time being, naked white nationalists feel that they now have one of their own in the White(st) House, or, at the very least, someone who will led them their ear when they come calling and who’s movement they can springboard off of in order to further build their own.
+In general, while the emergence of the north american far-right goes back further than Trump, and was certainly emboldened by the election of Barack Obama as the first non-white person to the office of the president, Trump’s campaign and subsequent electoral victory has undeniably led to a marked acceleration of the movement.
+For the time being, naked white nationalists feel that they now have one of their own in the White(st) House, or, at the very least, someone who will lend them their ear when they come calling and who’s movement they can springboard off of in order to further build their own.

-I also know, and want to recognize, that many people are scared as well of the current situation.
-As I noted in my commentary on the Trump election, my mother called me at nearly 3 in the morning to tell me that she felt like she was going to throw up in light of.
-Similarly, my brother, who is generally no liberal, told me that he felt as though he may have to leave his job because of the smothering atmosphere of Trumpian white nationalism in his workplace.
-Since the election I’ve read what seem like daily updates of the fear, depression and rage felt by many of my fellow Indigenous scholars, and many, many non-scholars, as Trump has re-activated pipeline deals, ordered the construction of a border wall to keep out our Indigenous family from south of the Rio Grande, and hung a painting of perhaps amerika’s most prolific Indian killing president, Andrew Jackson, in the Oval Office.
-The fear and worry being experienced and expressed by family, friends, colleagues and comrades across Turtle Island is palpable, and it would be cold, as well as disingenuous, for me to not give space and voice to those feelings.
+I also know and want to recognize, that many people are scared as well of the current situation.
+As I noted in my commentary on the Trump election, my mother called me at nearly 3 in the morning to tell me that she felt like she was going to throw up.
+Similarly, my younger brother told me that he felt as though he may have to leave his job because of the smothering atmosphere of Trumpian white nationalism in his workplace.
+Since the election I have read what seems like daily updates of the fear, depression and rage felt by many of my fellow Indigenous scholars, and many, many non-scholars, as Trump has re-activated pipeline deals, ordered the construction of a border wall to keep out our relatives from south of the Rio Grande, and hung a painting of perhaps america’s most prolific Indian killing president, Andrew Jackson, in the Oval Office.
+The fears and worries being experienced and expressed by family, friends, colleagues and comrades across Turtle Island are palpable, and it would be cold, as well as disingenuous, for me to not give space and voice to those feelings.

 Bracketing off some of these issues though, what I want to do here is to ask a basic question: what is fascism?
-And, more particular to what I want to say here, what does fascism mean to Indigenous people?
-Is it even a useful analytic category for us in light of existent settler colonialism?
-Also, what does anti-fascism mean to us in light of the struggle for decolonization?
+And, more particular to what I want to say here, what does fascism mean to Indigenous people in light of the particular conditions of settler colonialism?
+Is it even a useful analytic category for us in light of existent social conditions, technologies of governance and patterns of power?
+And, finally, what does anti-fascist struggle mean, or how should it be re-thought, in light of the struggle for decolonization?

-To the left of this essentially liberal-historical, though not entirely unhelpful, definition of fascism is that which is taken up by the majority of the revolutionary anti-capitalist movement, primarily by Marxists, though also by class-struggle anarchists as well.
+To the left of this essentially liberal-historical, though not entirely unhelpful, definition of fascism is that which is taken up by the majority of the revolutionary anti-capitalist movement, primarily by marxists, though also by some class-struggle anarchists as well.
 This particular definition traces itself back to the Bulgarian communist and General Secretary of the Communist International Georgi Dimitrov.
 Dimitrov’s famous description of fascism was of it as “the open terrorist dictatorship of the most reactionary, most chauvinistic and most imperialist elements of finance capital” (1935).
 While there is more that can be said about this particular formulation of fascism, its pithy nature most certainly does have a certain political appeal to it.
 However it also clearly lacks the degree of specificity that one might consider necessary to make it actually helpful.
-Additionally, though this particular definition of fascism in many ways still is the definitive, go-to, definition amongst the revolutionary anti-capitalist movement, it is not the only one.

 In opposition to this position [NB: the Dimitrov position], I think that fascism has the potential to become a mass movement with a substantial and genuine element of revolutionary anti-capitalism.
 Nothing but mistakes will result from treating it as “bad” capitalism—as, in the language of the Comintern (2002: 10).

-Agreeing with Hammerquist in broad strokes, while also making putting forth criticism and contributions, J. Sakai calls “disastrous” the old “1920s European belief that fascism was just ‘a tool of the ruling class'” (2002: 33).
+Agreeing with Hammerquist in broad strokes, while also putting forth criticisms and contributions, J. Sakai calls “disastrous” the old “1920s European belief that fascism was just ‘a tool of the ruling class'” (2002: 33).
 Sakai also emphasizes the class composition of fascist movements, using as his primary case study the German national socialist movement, noting them as primarily formed by men of lower middle class and declassed backgrounds (2002: 34).
-Sakai has also made interesting contributions to the role of ecological thought, in particular blood & soil doctrine, to fascist, in particular national socialist thought (2007).
+Sakai has also made interesting contributions to the role of ecological thought, in particular blood & soil doctrine, to fascist, in particular national socialist, thinking (2007).

-For the colonized, both inside and outside of north amerika, these formulations of fascism are ultimately insufficient.
-However, in his own reading of fascism, Cope does open up a window looking onto what I feel is the true heart of fascism.
-He notes: “Geographically speaking, on its own soil fascism is imperialist repression turned inward” (294).
-This is an aspect of fascism which I believe is essentially missing from other definitions, from the liberal-historical, from Dimitrov, from Hammequist & Sakai, from both the pithy and the detailed.
-In essence, following this line of reasoning, we can say that fascism is when the violence that the imperialist nations have visited upon the world over the course of the development of the modern, parasitic capitalist world-system comes back home to visit.
+Moving beyond the re-theorizations offered by Hammerquist, Sakai and Lyons, for many, both inside and outside of the northern bloc of settler colonialism, the traditionalist formulations and definitions of fascism are ultimately insufficient for a host of other, equally important reasons.
+In this regard however, in his own reading of fascism, Cope does open up a window onto what I propose is the true heart of fascism.
+He says: “Geographically speaking, on its own soil fascism is imperialist repression turned inward” (294).
+This is an aspect of fascism which I believe is essentially missing from all other attempts to give definition to the pheneomenon, from the liberal-historical to Dimitrov, to Hammequist, Sakai and Lyons, from both the pithy and the detailed, and whose central importance cannot possibly be overstated.
+In essence, following this line of reasoning, we can say that fascism is when the violence that the colonialist-imperialist nations have visited upon the world over the course of the development of the modern/colonial/capitalist world-system comes back home to visit.

 This direct lineal connection from colonial violence to fascism was beautifully, if disturbingly, described by Aimé Césaire in his Discourse on Colonialism (1972), saying: